thomasrynne/swisher/README.md

 Optional  Configuration
 -----------------------

- Driverless RFID readers behave like a usb keyboard and type in the card number when a card is waved just like a normal keyboard.
+ Driverless RFID readers behave like a usb keyboard and simulate typing in the card number when a card is waved as if it was entered through a keyboard.
  This means numbers get entered in the active terminal.

- If you want to suppress this you can tell swisher which device is the rfid reader and it will grab the fake key presses.
+ If you want to suppress this you can tell swisher which device is the rfid reader and it will grab and suppress the fake key presses.

  Run "swisher --list-devices" before and after plugging in the USB RFID reader to see the name of your RFID reader.
-Then use swisher --grab-device or specify grab-device: <name> in /etc/swisher.conf if you are using the init script (see below)
+Then use the --grab-device argument or specify grab-device: 'name' in /etc/swisher.conf if you are using the init script (see below)

  By default swisher connects to mpd on localhost 6600